-Vanguard Digital Advisor at a glance
+Vanguard Digital Advisor review 2023

 Pros: Where Vanguard Digital Advisor stands out

-You’ve come to expect low costs from Vanguard, and the company delivers on that promise with its new robo-advisor, whether it’s the management fee or the costs of the ETFs it invests in.
+You’ve come to expect low costs from Vanguard, and the company delivers on that promise with its robo-advisor, whether it’s the management fee or the costs of the ETFs it invests in.

 That said, recommending its own funds is an inherent conflict of interest, though Vanguard’s consistently low expenses make this a less pressing concern than it could otherwise be.

 If there’s a downside, it’s that Vanguard’s portfolio mix is surprisingly thin (more below).

 Vanguard was built on the ethos of helping individual investors, and you see that across the site — from educational videos, articles and more — to help you make smart long-term decisions.

 In practical terms, that means you’ll have access to all of Vanguard’s retirement-planning tools and calculators.
 You can import your accounts into your profile so that the robo-advisor can have a more comprehensive view of your finances.
 Then you can develop a more accurate plan, for example, through Vanguard’s debt-payoff tool, which helps you build a payoff plan for liabilities.
 You’ll also have access to fund screeners, allowing you to scour the fund universe for what you want, even if you can’t buy those funds in your Digital Advisor account.

 Vanguard’s sign-up process feels among the most developed and sophisticated.
 The automated process is smooth and asks detailed financial questions such as your current spending, so you may want to come prepared with at least some of your info.
 This process may take longer than the sign-up at other robos, but it’s capturing important data to better shape your portfolio.